Education is power to truth.

 * * * *

-I appreciate everyone's commitment that when the times comes with regard to civil rights, clearly noted in the Constitution of the United States that gives ALL men are “life, liberty and pursuit of happiness” that you will do the right thing!
+I appreciate everyone's commitment and backing to protect everyone's civil rights, plainly as noted in the Constitution of the United States and is presupposed, giving ALL men are “life, liberty and pursuit of happiness.”